nh-server/switch-guide/docs/faq.md

     This erases ban risks due to the fact that emuMMC is run in a quarantined, offline state, not touching the internal memory.
 You are still able to boot into original firmware to play online.

     For patched units reliant on deja-vu, sysNAND will always have to be on a firmware below 4.1.
 For switches from 5.0 to 7.0.1 deja-vu isn't quite out yet but is coming soon.
 (Also please note that firmwares 8.0.0+ will never work with deja-vu) You can use an updated emuMMC dedicated to online/clean play, while your sysNAND is used offline for custom firmware.

-!!! danger "SX OS"
-    *Team Xecuter's "EmuNAND" is not a proper (or safe) EmuNAND, and Nintendo can pick up on it with their telemetry.*
+ **Team Xecuter's "EmuNAND" is not a proper (or safe) EmuNAND, and Nintendo can pick up on it with their telemetry.***Homebrew can potentially damage your system!
+Atmosphere provides protections against common bricking methods, but these are not guaranteed to always work!*

 ### What formats can homebrew come in?